fei-protocol/fei-protocol-core/docs/protocol/genesis/README.md

 # Genesis

-Fei Protocol Genesis starts at 12:01 pm PT on March 22, 2021.
-It will last 3 days, ending March 25, 2021.
+Fei Protocol Genesis starts at 12:01 pm PT on March 31, 2021.
+It will last 3 days, ending April 3, 2021.
 Additional details about the Genesis event are available in our Medium announcement.

 ## Genesis Group